-This is a weekly multi-disciplinary team meeting; it is attended by the Consultant Psychiatrist, Junior Doctor, Social Worker, Psychologist, Occupational Therapist, Pharmacist and Specialist Nurse.
+This is a weekly multi-disciplinary team meeting; it is attended by the Consultant, Junior Doctor, qualified Nurse, Liaison Mental Health Social Worker and Psychologist.
 Community professionals attend these meetings to keep in touch with their patients and ensure continuity of care following discharge.
-This may be through Teams.
 The team discuss your progress, changes to your treatment/care plans.

-You will be offered the opportunity to attend the meeting to gain feedback; if you do not wish to attend a nurse will give you feedback later.
-Your family member can also attend if you would like this.
+You will be offered the opportunity to attend at the end of the meeting to gain feedback; if you do not wish to attend a nurse will give you feedback later.